10 Simple Ways to Measure Social Media

 7. Click Through Rate (CTR)

 The rate at which your audience clicks on a link within a post on a given social network.
-It is found by dividing the number of clicks on a post by total number of impressions.
+It is found by dividing the number of clicks on a post by the total number of impressions.
 Higher CTR is an indication of high content relevance and conversion rates.

 8. Cost Per Acquisition (CPA)